-It’s fitting that this is a film about a plane crash, because that’s a fitting analogy for the film itself.
-From this film’s plot, DVD case and tagline, and the fact it stars Arnold Schwarzenegger, you may be forgiven for expecting a loud action movie.
+It’s appropriate that this is about a plane crash, because that’s a fitting analogy for the film itself.
+From this plot, DVD case and tagline, and the fact it stars Arnold Schwarzenegger, you may be forgiven for expecting a loud action movie.
 Arnie dealing out revenge for his daughter – isn’t that the plot of Commando?
 But this is post-governor Arnie, so the only foe he takes on is corporate negligence, and that’s just about as exciting as it sounds.

 There’s scene after scene of both Arnie and the air traffic controller responsible for the accident (Scoot McNairy) trying to deal with what happened.
 The ones with McNairy are stronger, since he successfully captures the requisite grief , but overall it’s a pretty lacking affair, not helped by uninspired direction.